jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-drunkards-walk-in-clojurescript.md

 <canvas id="canvas-2" width="200" height="200"></canvas>

 Did I mention all the code in this article is interactive?
 Play around with it, go nuts.
-Remove the <code>draw-grid</code> call from the snippet above to see what our actual 2D grid datastructure looks like when a few of its cells have been hollowed out.
+Hollow out some more cells.
+Make the whole level empty.
+Remove the <code>draw-grid</code> call to see what our actual 2D grid datastructure looks like when some of its cells have been hollowed out.

 Okay, so the Drunkard's Walk algorithm looks like this: